jkopec/global-emission-and-disaster-analysis/README.md

 This project is created and maintained by [Jakub Kopec](https://orcid.org/0009-0006-8549-5031).
 The input data used for this project under [res/](res/) come from [Global Carbon Atlas](http://doi.org/10.17616/R3434K) and [EM-DAT](http://doi.org/10.17616/R3QQ1X).

 ## License
-The [source code](src/) and [ouput](out/) of this project is licenced with the MIT license.
+The [source code](src/) of this project is licenced with the [MIT license](/LICENSE).
+The [ouput](out/) is licensed according to the [CC0 1.0 license](out/LICENSE).

 However, the [input data](res/) needs to be cited according to the valid sources and used only according to the license agreements of those sources!
+Please check before using!

 ## Project status
 The project will probably not be maintained after 14.05.2023.
 If you want to become the maintainer or owner of this project, please contact me: jakub.kopec(at)student.tuwien.ac.at.